nbaig-dev/nbaig-dev.github.io/content/blog/rust-turbo-fish-operator/index.md

 title = "Turbofish operator in Rust" date = 2024-02-07
 updated = 2024-02-07
 description = """In this guide, we'll explore its usage, understand its role in different contexts, and learn how to avoid common errors.
-Let's get started on this journey to mastering the Turbofish operator in Rust!"""
+Let's get started on this journey to mastering the Turbofish operator in Rust."""

 [taxonomies]
 tags = ["rust", "turbofish"]